- Museum number

 - Acquisition notes

-- Following the British occupation of Benin City (Edo) in 1897 objects made of brass, ivory and wood were seized by the British force from the royal quarters and various storerooms.
-The British Museum successfully petitioned the Government to safeguard some of these objects and over 300 brass plaques were sent to the UK by the Consul-General [Sir] Ralph Moor and placed at the Foreign Office.
-Numerous other objects brought out of the city were sold or exchanged on the coast; many pieces were brought to the UK where they were sold through private auction or were retained by soldiers of the expedition.
+- Following the British occupation of Benin City (Edo) in 1897 objects made of brass, ivory and wood were looted by British forces from the royal palace, its storerooms and compounds.
+Some of these objects were sold or exchanged on the coast.
+However, many were brought to the UK where they were sold through private auction, donated to museums, or retained by soldiers of the expedition.

 - Africa, Oceania and the Americas